Brabin’s Endowed is a mainstream school with an inclusive ethos.

 - Our SENCo oversees the progress of any child identified as having SEN.

-- There may be an LSA (Learning Support Assistant) or HLTA (Higher Level Teaching Assistant) working with your child either individually or as part of a group.
+- There may be Teaching Assistant working with your child either individually or as part of a group.
 The content of this support will be explained to parents when support begins, as part of a child’s bespoke programme of learning and is reviewed and updated during termly learning conversations.

 Who will explain this to me?